 Key characterizing species within this biotope are not cultivated or translocated.
 This pressure is therefore considered ‘Not relevant’ to this biotope group.

 The high levels of scour in this biotope will limit establishment of all but scour resistant invasive non-indigenous species (INIS) from this biotope and no direct evidence was found for effects of INIS on this biotope.
-A number of invasive red algae have been recorded in the UK, from reported habitat preferences Bonnemaisonia hamifera does not appear to be present in scoured environments although the harpoon weed, Asparagopsis armata is found in sandy pools (Guiry & Guiry, 2015).
-In North America Grateloupia turuturu is a major competitor of Chondrus crispus, although Grateloupia turuturu is present in the UK, this large foliose species may not be able to colonize this scoured biotope.
+A number of invasive red algae have been recorded in the UK.
+Bonnemaisonia hamifera does not appear to be present in scoured environments although the harpoon weed Asparagopsis armata is found in sandy pools (Guiry & Guiry, 2015).
+In North America, Grateloupia turuturu is a major competitor of Chondrus crispus but, although Grateloupia turuturu is present in the UK, this large foliose species may not be able to colonize this scoured biotope.

 Sensitivity assessment.
-As sand scouring of this biotope limits establishment of all but robust species, resistance to INIS is assessed as ‘High’ and resilience as ‘High’ (by default) so that the biotope is considered to be ‘Not sensitive’.
+The sand scour within this biotope limits the establishment of all but robust species, therefore, resistance to INIS is assessed as ‘High’ and resilience as ‘High’ (by default) so that the biotope is assessed as ‘Not sensitive’.

 No evidence was found that microbial pathogens cause high levels of disease or mortality in this biotope.
 Diseased encrusting corallines were first observed in the tropics in the early 1990’s when the bacterial pathogen Coralline Lethal Orange Disease (CLOD) was discovered (Littler & Littler, 1995).
 All species of articulated and crustose species tested to date are easily infected by CLOD and it has been increasing in occurrence at sites where first observed and spreading through the tropics.
 Another bacterial pathogen causing a similar CLOD disease has been observed with a greater distribution and a black fungal pathogen first discovered in American Samoa has been dispersing (Littler & Littler, 1998).
 An unknown pathogen has also been reported to lead to white ‘target-shaped’ marks on corallines, again in the tropic (Littler et al., 2007).
 No evidence was found that these are impacting temperate coralline habitats.